 Once your the vehicle is registered and your new Massachusetts auto insurance is in place, you may cancel your former state’s auto policy and plates.
-Requirements vary between states but usually involves signing a policy cancellation request form and sending your plates back to your agent or Department of Motor Vehicle.
+Requirements vary between states but usually involves signing a policy cancellation request form and sending your plates back to your agent or Department of Motor Vehicles.

 A few things to keep in mind:

 Massachusetts requires that the name on your registration be verbatim as that on your title.
 For example, you cannot have two names on the title and one name on the registration and vice versa.